The Bankrate promise

-Many homebuyer assistance programs and some mortgage lenders require borrowers to take a homebuyer education course.
-If you’re a first-time homebuyer, it’s a good idea to find out what educational opportunities are available to you — even if you aren’t obligated to complete a class — and learn about the home-buying process and homeownership before you complete your home purchase.
+Many state homebuyer assistance programs and some mortgage lenders require borrowers to take a homebuyer education course — especially if they’re a first-time homebuyer.
+It’s a good idea to find out what educational opportunities are available to you — even if you aren’t obligated to complete a class — and learn about the home-buying process and homeownership before you actually purchase a house.

 What is a homebuyer education course?

-A homebuyer education course is an online or in-person class you can take to better understand what’s involved in finding, buying and owning a home.
-You might be required to complete this course by your mortgage lender, or if you’re participating in a down payment assistance or other housing financing program.
+A homebuyer education course is an online or in-person class you can take to better understand what’s involved in finding, financing and owning a home.
+Your mortgage lender might require you to complete this course, or you might need to take it if you’re participating in a down payment assistance or other housing financing program run by a state housing authority (HFA).

-“This class explains the home-buying process, what is needed from the borrower to be approved for a mortgage loan, the benefits of homeownership, the challenges of homeownership, and mortgage and lending terms,” explains Wil Hendrix-Griffin, senior vice president of Affordable Lending for PNC Bank in the Chicago area.
+“This class explains the home-buying process, what is needed from the borrower to be approved for a mortgage loan, the benefits of homeownership, the challenges of homeownership and mortgage and lending terms,” says Wil Hendrix-Griffin, senior vice president of Affordable Lending for PNC Bank in the Chicago area.

-Sometimes, the course is offered as a pass/fail class, Hendrix-Griffin says, and the buyer usually receives a certificate upon completion of the course.
-Other courses have a type of grading system, such as the homebuyer education class offered by Take Charge America, a Phoenix-based nonprofit credit counseling agency.
+Sometimes, the course is offered as a pass/fail class, says Hendrix-Griffin, and the buyer usually receives a certificate upon completion.
+Other courses have a grading system, such as the homebuyer education class offered by Take Charge America, a Phoenix-based nonprofit credit counseling agency.

 “In our course, attendees carefully review the content and their knowledge is periodically tested through a set of quizzes,” says Jeremy Wine, customer experience manager with the organization, which offers the class to buyers in all 50 states.
 “Those who receive a cumulative score of 70 percent or above will pass our course and receive a certificate of completion.”

 What do you learn in a homebuyer education class?